serverlesspub/sox-aws-lambda-binary/README.md

 Run Sound eXchange (SoX), the Swiss Army knife of audio manipulation, with Lame on AWS Lambda.

 This is a static binary of [sox](http://sox.sourceforge.net) utility, built for AWS Lambda, deployable as an AWS lambda layer.
-It can help you get started quickly with RSVG inside Lambda functions.
+It can help you get started quickly with SoX inside Lambda functions.
 It supports `sox`, `soxi` and `lame` commands.

 ## Use within Lambda